ansrali/data422-group-project/project.daily.md

 # Project diary - Group Asclepius
 (Ansar Ali, Jeffrey Chi & Jinze Zhou)

+## 13-10-2022
+We had lab today. **Ansar** and **Jinze** where present. **Jeffrey** joined later during the unstructured time(group time).
+We had a feed back session in the start of the lab.
+There were two groups (including us) present in the lab today. **Ansar** presented the group work for the other group.

+In unstructured group time, we had our group meeting and discussed the progress of the project.
+Evaluated the code and its requirement. **Jeffrey** had some issues running the code on his end. **Ansar** pointed out that as we are using RSelenium, he would need to install Java Runtime to make it work.

+**Ansar** and **Jinze** will continue on coding to extract/acquire data.
+Further more **Jinze** would look into visualization of Data and Data Model using Julia. **Jeffrey** would look into formating and writing the Project report.

+## 11-10-2022
+We held zoom meeting - every memeber of the group was present We discussed the general progress of the project.
+Looked into what have we achieved so far regarding acquiring datasets.

 ## 09-10-2022
 We held zoom meeting - every member of the group was present